 In addition to the above, KaZ is an award-winning vocalist, a former dancer, stunt actor, circus artist, & professional water skier.
 She has worked as a theater artistic director & writer.

 KaZ has been a published writer in magazines & books since the age of 15.
 She has written plays that have been produced in New York, Florida & New Orleans.
 She has a featured chapter in the book How To Survive A Move.
 (Up-to-date she has moved 45 times!)
 She wrote an article for Organic Wine Journal, and also wrote an article featured at the Ground Zero Memorial.

 KaZ co-wrote 2 television informational series & 3 television pilots.
 One of the pilots, a sit-com, was produced as a reality pilot.
 KaZ has revisited it and it's now a one season cable series.

 KaZ's many high pressure pursuits led her to meditation.

 She began studying meditation in '91.
 Her initial training focused on Kundalini Yoga with Yogi Bhajan and his teachers.
 She is a certified Master Meditation and Qigong Instructor, having taught

 throughout California, Florida, New York & British Columbia, Canada and online worldwide.

 Most recently KaZ taught in a juvenile justice facility, and lectured on mental health in juvenile justice.

 With writing being her first love, look for KaZ's upcoming children's books:

-Plus, a play is in the works based on letters from her two great uncles during the Second World War.
+Plus, a play based on letters from her two great uncles during the Second World War.